 Our production of beds is now set so any new production will come in a FSC ® certified solution.
-We have been certified for a while now and many of our beds are in FSC ® already.
+We have been certified for a while now and all of our beds are FSC ®.

 - Steel requires three times as much energy as its wood counterpart to extract, manufacture, transport, and construct.

 - The energy efficiency of forests extends to forest products.
 For example, aluminium framing requires 20 times as much energy to produce as wooden wall studs, steel studs require almost nine times more.
 In general, products made from steel, glass, plastic, cement, or brick require approximately 24, 14, 6, and 4.5 times more energy, respectively, than does wood to make a final product.

 - Carbon dioxide emissions, which contribute to global warming, are three times higher for steel than for a comparable quantity of wood.

 - While wood accounts for 46 percent of industrial raw materials (by weight) worldwide, it uses only 4 percent of the energy required to process raw materials into useful products.

 - Air pollution emissions such as sulphur dioxide, nitrous oxides, methane, particulate and volatile organic compounds are significantly higher for steel than for wood.